isabella232/limitless-flows-blueprint/blueprint/index.md

 ![](images/029.png)

 - ***Case 3*** - A Limitless SmartCrowd status change event is detected via the Limitless update type = ‘state’.
-These status changes are further evaluated, and the following actions performed:
+These status changes are further evaluated, and the following actions are performed:
-  - ***‘Escalated’*** - The Expert Crowd have decided they cannot resolve this question.
-When this state is detected, the Customer receives a message stating that an Agent will be brought into the conversation and a ‘Transfer to ACD’ block is used to bring in the Agent.
+  - ***‘Escalated’*** - The Expert Crowd has decided they cannot resolve this question.
+When this state is detected, the Customer receives a message stating that an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
   - ***‘TimedOut’*** - The Expert Crowd did not respond in time.
-When this state is detected, the Customer receives a message stating that an Agent will be brought into the conversation and a ‘Transfer to ACD’ block is used to bring in the Agent.
+When this state is detected, the Customer receives a message stating that an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
   - ***‘Open’ & Not ‘TimedOut’*** - The Limitless lifecycle is in a state where a CSAT, if not already issued, should be sent to the Customer.
 The flow actions this.
-  - ***‘Resolved’*** - The Limitless lifecycle has completed and the question was resolved.
-This is an end state and the flow disconnects.
+  - ***‘Resolved’*** - The Limitless lifecycle was completed, and the question resolved.
+This is an end state, and the flow disconnects.

 ![](images/030.png)
 ## **Cloud Analytics & Reporting**